Pro-cathedral: Americas

-St. Joseph Pro-Cathedral is in the Roman Catholic Diocese of Camden.
+St. Joseph Pro-Cathedral is in the Diocese of Camden.

 Holy Name of Mary Pro-Cathedral in Sault Ste.
-Marie, Michigan, is in the Roman Catholic Diocese of Marquette.
+Marie, Michigan, is in the Diocese of Marquette.

 Oceania

-In Christchurch, New Zealand, St Mary's has become the pro-cathedral of the Christchurch Catholic Diocese, in place of the Cathedral of the Blessed Sacrament which was demolished because of severe damage caused by the 2011 Christchurch earthquake.
+In Christchurch, New Zealand, St Mary's has become the pro-cathedral of the Catholic Diocese of Christchurch, in place of the Cathedral of the Blessed Sacrament which was demolished because of severe damage caused by the 2011 Christchurch earthquake.

+Also in Christchurch, the Cardboard Cathedral has served as the pro-cathedral of its Anglican diocese after the 2011 earthquakes, while options to demolish or rehabilitate ChristChurch Cathedral have been extensively debated.

 St John's Pro-Cathedral served as the pro-cathedral in Perth, Western Australia.